process-analytics/mxgraph-svg2shape/README.md

 created for internal use, so there are lots of things unfinished.`

 It contains the original svg2xml tool; it aims to improve it and to add the following features
-- modernize `svg2xml` and contribute improvements to the upstream repository (if it is still active and accept contributions): CLI, UI look&feel updates, implement to completed features....
+- modernize [svg2xml](#svg2xml) and contribute improvements to the upstream repository (if it is still active and accept contributions): CLI, UI look&feel updates, implement to completed features....
-- add `xml2js` tool: translate an XML mxGraph stencil definition into a set of corresponding javascript command for an easy integration in JS programs
+- add [xml2js](#xml2js): translate an XML mxGraph stencil definition into a set of corresponding javascript command for an easy integration in JS programs
-- add `svg2js`: directly convert an SVG file into a set of javascript commands
+- add [svg2js](#svg2js): convert an SVG file into a set of `mxGraph` javascript commands xml2js

 ## Build